The Dark Side Of Google

 Filtering Results

-The conspiracy: If Google can filter the results for China, what stops them from filtering the rest of world?
+The conspiracy: If Google can filter the results for China, what stops it from filtering the rest of the world?

 And “In order to operate Google.cn as a website in China, Google is required to remove some sensitive information from our search results.
-These restrictions are imposed by Chinese laws, regulatïons, and policies.
+Chinese laws, regulatïons, and policies impose these restrictions.
 However, when we remove content from Google.cn, we disclose that fact to our users.”

-This is nothing new; in fact Google has altered their search results to comply with local laws in France, Germany, and the United States previously.
+This is nothing new; in fact, Google has previously altered its search results to comply with local laws in France, Germany, and the United States.
 Also, is it not better to have censored information than none at all?
-At least this way Google has a starting point from which to fight the censorship.
+At least this was,y Google has a starting point from which to fight the censorship.

 Do No Evil